nogarddev/imagetoterminal/README.md

 Credit for the python script I used and modified to extract the frames from the video: https://stackoverflow.com/questions/33311153/python-extracting-and-saving-video-frames
 ## usage
 Look in "/demos/Main.java" to see how to adress the TerminalPlayer script.
-The options are in the order {directory of the folder of files for usage (the output of ImageToTerminal},{the amount of frames to be played},{the fps to play them at}
+The options are in the order {directory name of the folder of files for usage (the output of ImageToTerminal},{the amount of frames to be played},{the fps to play them at}

 To use this you must run split.py and enter the dimensions of your console window.
 The dimensions you choose must be a factor (or perfect multiple) of the previous dimensions or the script will fail.